What Is Schengen Visa Travel Insurance?

 To determine if you need a Type C Schengen visa, you can refer to the Schengen visa entry requirements.
 Depending on the purpose of your trip, the Type C Schengen visa can be one of the following types:

-- Multiple-entry - allows for varying degrees of flexibility for entering and leaving the Schengen area permitting the holder to enter and leave as many times as they want within a maximum of 90 days over 180 days.
+- Multiple-entry - Allows for varying degrees of flexibility for entering and leaving the Schengen area permitting the holder to enter and leave as many times as they want within a maximum of 90 days over 180 days.

-Type D visas
+Type D Schengen Visas

-Type D visa is a long-stay visa required for those wishing to live, study, or work in a Schengen country for more than 90 days.
+The Type D visa is a long-stay visa required for those wishing to live, study, or work in a Schengen country for more than 90 days.

 The travel purposes which can justify applying for a category D visa are: